Universebenzene/benzene-overlay/dev-python/astropy/README.md

 Old versions in this overlay might be removed in the future.

 Doc building fail with version `4.2.1`.
 Still no idea how to fix it.

+Test phase aborts while running with `4.2.1`.
+Seems caused by erfa, but not sure.